 We encourage you to apply for the specific openings that have been listed and summarized below.
 Be sure to follow the link to more detailed information on necessary qualifications, employment terms, and application procedures.

 - African Peacebuilding Network Internship

-- The Social Science Research Council seeks a fall intern for its African Peacebuilding Network.
+- The Social Science Research Council seeks an intern for its African Peacebuilding Network.
 This internship is an excellent opportunity to gain valuable research, communications, and administrative experience.
-The internship will begin in September and last approximately three months and will require about twenty hours per week in the Brooklyn Heights office.
+The internship will begin mid-November and last approximately three months and will require about twenty hours per week in the Brooklyn Heights office.